25 Epic Places to Visit in Ontario in Winter (2026)

 Held outdoors in the heritage downtown, the Ice Wine Festival features ice wines made from local wineries, as well as delicious gourmet finger foods from upscale local restaurants.

-Of course, if you miss the Ice wine Festival, Niagara on the Lake is worth a visit anytime of the year.
+Of course, if you can’t make it to the Ice wine Festival, Niagara on the Lake is worth a visit anytime of the year.

 Creemore is a small village nestled in hilly farmland area less than 2 hours north of Toronto.
 It has a quaint historic downtown with shopping, and is home to the smallest jail in North America, as well as the brewery for the popular Creemore Springs beer.

-In addition to the Creemore Springs Brewery and the smallest jail, there are also a number of hiking trails just outside Creemore.
+- Go on winter hiking trails just outside Creemore.
 The Bruce Trail is nearby.
-My personal favourite winter hike near Creemore though is the Creemore Nature Preserve (pictured above.)
+My personal favourite winter hike near Creemore though is the Creemore Nature Preserve.
 It has a variety of loops, ranging from easy to difficult.

 With the great winter hikes, ski slopes nearby, as well as the quaint downtown with the smallest jail and brewery, Creemore makes a fantastic weekend winter getaway in Ontario.